Saving money on your monthlies - and other useful stuff!

 Soapnuts are actually nut shells, grown in India.
 They contain saponin, a natural soap.
 You put a few shells in a small bag in the wash with the clothes, and they will get everything clean and soft.
 In hard water areas you may like to add a little softener if you're used to using it, but if you're in a soft water area you won't need it at all.
 When the soapnut shells are exhausted, just throw on the compost and put some more in the bag.

-Ecoballs are a bit more technical, they look like little flying saucers, and contain clever pellets that will clean the washing very effectively.
-Replacement pellets are also sold so you can keep going with the same outer balls for years.
+EcoEggs are a bit more technical, they look like a large egg, and contain clever pellets that will clean the washing very effectively.
+Replacement pellets are also sold so you can keep going with the same outer Egg for years.

 As neither product contains "optical brighteners" or harsh cleaning ingredients, you will notice that coloureds keep their colour longer.
-Stains should be pre-treated with a suitable stain remover (we stock the Ecover one).
+Stains should be pre-treated with a suitable stain remover (we stock the Ecover one and the Living Naturally stain stick).